 “This research is telling us that animals are constrained in the decisions they make,” says Christopher Gregg, PhD, a neurobiologist at University of Utah Health and senior author of the study that recently published in iScience.
 “Their genetics push them down one path or another.”

-Gregg and his research team started investigating decision-making after noticing mice repeatedly making what appeared to be an irrational decision.
+Gregg and fellow U of U Health neurobiologist Jason Shepherd, PhD, had noticed that mice repeatedly made what appeared to be an irrational decision.
 After finding a stash of hidden seeds, rather than staying put to eat them, mice kept returning to a location that had food in it the day before.
 Only on this day, the original location was empty.

 “It was as if the mice were second-guessing whether the first location really had no food,” Gregg says.
 “Like they thought they had missed something.”